benbushman98/Prep-Start-Now/README.md

 ## User Story

 `As a user, I want to shop for emergency preparedness essentials.`<br />
-`When I open the site, I can view all products, prices, and the amount in stock.`<br />
+`When I am shopping, I can view all items, prices, and the amount in stock.`<br />
-`When I click on a product, I can view the product description and price.`<br />
+`When I click on an item, I can view the item description and price.`<br />
-`When I click 'Add to cart' on a product, the product is sent to my cart.`<br />
+`When I click 'Add to cart' on an item, the item is sent to my cart.`<br />
-`When I click on the cart icon, I can edit the product quantity or delete a product.`<br />
+`When I click on the cart icon, I can edit the item quantity or delete an item.`<br />
 `When I am done shopping, I will need to log-in or sign-up on order to check-out.`<br />
 `Once I am logged-in, I can click 'Checkout' and enter my payment information.`<br />